814 Naval Air Squadron: Sea King (1973-2000)

-21st century
+Merlin (2001-present)

-The squadron was reformed in October 2001 at RNAS Culdrose, now equipped with the AgustaWestland Merlin HM1.
-The Merlin replaced the Fleet Air Arm's anti-submarine warfare Sea Kings and is designed to be deployed aboard ships or operate from shore in a variety of maritime roles.
+The squadron was re-established in October 2001 at RNAS Culdrose, equipped with the AgustaWestland Merlin HM1.
+The Merlin has taken the place of the Fleet Air Arm's anti-submarine warfare Sea King helicopter and is engineered for deployment on ships or operation from land in various maritime functions.
+In addition to its ASW role, it has capabilities in anti-piracy operations, delivery of humanitarian aid, casualty evacuation, medium lift under-slung loads (up to 3.8 tonnes), search and rescue, counter drugs and maritime patrol and security operations.
+The Merlin can be armed with BAE Systems Sting Ray torpedoes, Mark 11 depth charges and the Browning M3m .50 calibre machine gun.
+The squadron has over 200 personnel assigned to it and is the largest ever Merlin Fleet Air Arm squadron.

 The squadron's Merlin's have seen operational service aboard HMS Illustrious, during the Iraq War (Operation Telic) and in the wider Persian Gulf area.
 In May 2012 it was involved in Exercise Joint Warrior off the coast of Scotland again with HMS Illustrious.
 The London 2012 Olympics saw the squadron deploy to RNAS Yeovilton in Somerset to perform maritime security operations.
 Yeovilton's location allowed the squadron's Merlins to quickly access amphibious transport dock HMS Bulwark, which was acting as the police command unit for the Olympic Sailing Regatta taking place in Weymouth Bay.

 During December 2014, the Merlin HM1 was replaced with the Merlin HM2.
 The upgraded aircraft features a new mission system, digital cockpit, electro-optical camera and multi-static sonar system.
 For a two-week period in early 2016, two aircraft and over sixty personnel from 814 NAS took part if Exercise Dynamic Manta 16 in the Mediterranean.
 Based at Naval Air Station Sigonella in Sicilly, the unit worked alongside eight other NATO nations during the major anti-submarine warfare exercise.
 The squadron returned for the 2017 exercise, when they were again based at Sigonella and the 2018 exercise, when they were based at Catania - Fontanarossa Naval Air Station, also in Sicily.
 The aircraft and personnel of 829 Naval Air Squadron, also based at RNAS Culdrose, merged with 814 NAS in March 2018, creating the largest ever Merlin Fleet Air Arm squadron.